EladBet/angular-styleguide/README.md

 ### Feature File Names
 ###### [Style [Y121](#style-y121)]

   - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
-My recommended pattern is `feature.type.js`.
+My recommended pattern is `feature-type.js`.

+  - Name controller files without the word `controller` in the file name such as avengers.js instead of avengers-controller.js.
+All other conventions still hold using a suffix of the type.
+Controllers are the most common type of component so this just saves typing and is still easily identifiable.

     *Why?*: Provides a consistent way to quickly identify components.